How to Increase Engagement on Twitter in 2026 (15 Tips)

 • Any day after 8 pm

-Also, space your tweets throughout the day to avoid looking spammy.
+Space your tweets throughout the day to avoid looking spammy.
 Don’t repeat the same content.
-Instead, switch up the copy if you’re re-sharing a link.
+If you’re re-sharing a link, switch up the copy.

 Use Hashtags the Right Way to Get More Twitter Reach

-And try to stay away from jumping on trending hashtags unless you have something highly valuable to contribute because the overuse of trending hashtags can seem spammy.
+Stay away from jumping on trending hashtags unless you have something highly valuable to contribute.
+Overuse of trending hashtags signals spam to the algorithm.

 Mix Created, Curated, and Personal Tweets for Engagement